Deakin Reserve: Shepparton Sports Carnival

 At the carnival's annual general meeting in November, 1934 the carnival went into recess, after the fourth annual loss in a row, which wiped out the carnival's bank account reserves, due indirectly to the Great Depression which meant that there was no carnival in 1935 and 1936.

 Then in July, 1936 an organising committee was reformed and the next carnival went ahead on the 1st January, 1937.

 International renown cyclists, Nino Borsari and Syd Cozens both rode at the 1937 Shepparton Carnival.

 In an organised carnival boxing bout, 23 year old Percival Pettit died in the Mooroopna Hospital after being knocked out in a fight on the 1st January, 1938 at the sports carnival at the Shepparton Recreation Reserve.

 One of the biggest ever crowds at Deakin Reserve was at the 1948 Shepparton Athletics Carnival, where an estimated 10,000 patrons paid a record £920 on New Year's Day.

 In 1951, Danish cyclist, Carl Jorgan Koblauch crashed heavily after winning the fifth heat of the Aces Half Mile Derby on New Year's Day at the Shepparton Sports Carnival and was pronounced dead at the Mooroopna Hospital.

 At the 1953 night session of the Shepparton Carnival, an estimated 15,000 spectators were present to watch crowd favourite and world champion cyclist, Sid Patterson.

 In 1953, Geelong cyclist, Rex Kelly, 22 years of age, died in hospital, after crashing head first into an electric light pole in the third heat of the City Sprint at 3.16 pm, at the New Year's Day Sports Carnival at Deakin Reserve, after a fellow competitor punctured in front of him.

-In 1958, local runner, Lance Watters won the Shepparton Gift and who had also just started up the business, Watters Electrical in Shepparton.
+In 1958, local runner, Lance Watters won the Shepparton Gift and later won the Burramine Gift in 1961.
+Watters had also just started up the business, Watters Electrical in Shepparton in the late 1950's.